 About The Northern Aldborough Festival

-Our core aim is to bring exceptional music to new audiences, in rural locations where it wouldn’t normally be heard.
+Our core aim is to bring exceptional music from world class performers to new audiences, in rural locations where it wouldn’t normally be heard.
 With musical talent sourced from all over the world, young and old, amateur and professional, the festival offers audiences a consistently high standard of music.